Climate-Particle-Filtering/Climate-Particle-Filtering-Archer2/README.md

       - restart dumps are reorganised, according to criteria (e.g. goodness of fit against observation -  algorithm that is implemented by the researcher)
       - the runs then are then continued for the next while

-Docuemntation of the software and an example for familiarisation are being added to the wiki.
+Documentation of the software and an example for familiarisation are being added to the wiki.

-Currently, as for the related OptClim software, the GeosMeta service is also needed, which entail registering for that service.
+Currently, as for the related OptClim software,https://github.com/optclim/ModelOptimisation/wiki, the GeosMeta service is also needed, which entails registering for that service.
 Ask for details!